 Do I need an attorney to pursue compensation for damages related to my spinal cord injury?

 It’s a wise idea.
 Spinal cord injuries are very serious, often resulting in life-changing impacts and medical expenses related to the frequent complications that arise with this type of injury.
 If your injury was the result of someone else’s actions, an experienced spinal cord injury attorney can provide services to help you obtain the compensation you need to face the long term consequences of this type of injury.
 It’s your attorney’s job to see you made whole financially following a spinal cord injury; it’s your job to get better.

 Tampa Spinal Cord Injury Attorney

 If you or your loved one sustained a spinal cord injury due to someone else’s negligence, we want to help you protect your legal and financial rights.
-The Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman Accident Injury Lawyers have convenient offices along both Florida coasts.
+The Dolman Law Group Accident Injury Lawyers, PA Accident Injury Lawyers have convenient offices along both Florida coasts.
 We’ve recovered millions of dollars for our injured clients, and we’d like to determine if we can help you.
-Call us at 833-552-7274 (833-55-CRASH) or complete our contact form online to arrange a free consultation.
+Call us at 833-552-7274 or complete our contact form online to arrange a free consultation.

 3715 W. Horatio Street Suite G, Tampa FL 33609